 - If the player destroys the wall hiding the elevator to the portal chamber before Dr. Rosenberg leads you back to it, you will soon realize that he will have a different line-of-dialogue regarding the fact that Calhoun has already found the hidden elevator instead of the normal dialogue to destroy the wall.

-- Donut Mess with a Security Guard: The fat security guard in the firing range is seen trying to reach for his holstered gun while holding a donut with the closer hand.
+- Donut Mess with a Cop: The fat security guard in the firing range is seen trying to reach for his holstered gun while holding a donut with the closer hand.
 Later, a scientist tells another guard "Shouldn't you be off guarding some coffee and donuts?"

 - Earn Your Happy Ending: Compared with the other Half-Life games, Blue Shift at least affords Barney a happy ending, though it's not easy.

 - Elevator Failure: Calhoun's first assignment is to fix an elevator in Sector G. When he does, the elevator makes it down a few floors before the Resonance Cascade causes it to drop rapidly to the bottom of the shaft.
 Calhoun is the only one to survive the impact.

 - Let Us Never Speak of This Again: The ending smacks of this, as the G-Man seems embarrassed that Calhoun and Rosenberg escaped.
 Probably having been too busy keeping tabs on Gordon and Shephard's progress.Subject: Calhoun

 - Powered Armor: For once, averted.
 Unlike the Black Mesa Science Team or the HECU, who are provided the HEV Suit and PCV for use in Hazardous Environments, the members of the Black Mesa Security Team are only provided conventional helmets and body armors.
 While it does protect its user from gunfire, explosives, and some environmental hazards, it becomes worn out over time and cannot be recharged.
 Instead, the only way to get armor back is to pick up a new vest and helmet.